Brain and Cognition

 The mission of the Psychological Methods programme group is to improve psychological science in two ways: by developing research methodology and by contributing novel psychological theory.
 Our cross-cutting vision is that these two strands of science are intertwined: Good substantive theories can be represented in mathematical form, and because formalized substantive theories are closely connected to statistical models, developing methodology goes hand in hand with developing theory.
 The simultaneous development of novel substantive theories and methodologies suited to test them defines the unique and internationally acclaimed focus of our group.

-In today’s world of rapid changes due to economic and labor market pressures it is vital to understand how people manage their careers, regulate professional learning and development, and work together to produce creative ideas, and to jointly achieve high quality decisions.
+In today’s world of rapid changes due to economic and labour market pressures it is vital to understand how people manage their careers, regulate professional learning and development, and work together to produce creative ideas, and to jointly achieve high quality decisions.
 The research group “Individuals and Groups at Work” (IGW) deals with issues of cognitive as well affective adaptation and regulation in changing organizational contexts.